automock, autofac, moq

 Benefits

-ℹ Often when a service is updated to add a new dependency, this indicates new behavior and likely means you would add new tests, not modify existing ones.
+ℹ Often when a service is updated to add a new dependency, this indicates new behaviour and likely means you would add new tests, not modify existing ones.
 With this approach, you do not have to update the tests.